wiseby/OctoPrint-Gopro/README.md

 ## Configuration

+Configure your raspberry by doing the steps in this [guide](https://github.com/KonradIT/goprowifihack/blob/master/Bluetooth/Platforms/RaspberryPi.md)-
+You have to manually pair the GoPro the first time.
+Follow these steps:

+- (Steps to pair with BlueZ)

-- Initialy you need to pair your GoPro
+- Initially you need to pair your GoPro
 - set the presets for the photos captured

 ## Features for the future